susannah-b/PIP-eco/README.md

 Pathotype Identification Pipeline for *Escherichia coli* (PIP-eco)

 Overview:
-PIP-eco is a systematic framework designed to identify the pathotype of *Escherichia coli* (*E. coli*) using Whole Genome Sequencing (WGS) data, especially for those with hybrid pathotypes.
+PIP-eco is a comprehensive analytical tool designed to accurately identify and characterize *Escherichia coli* (*E. coli*) pathotypes.
+This pipeline facilitates detailed analysis for both single and hybrid pathotypes using whole genome sequencing (WGS) data.
 PIP-eco pipeline consists of three infrastructures: **Marker gene alignment** process, **Pan-phylogenetic analysis** process, and **Pathogenicity Islands (PAIs) analysis** process.
 It accepts assembled bacterial strain collections as input, which can be either NCBI RefSeq records or user's own data in fasta format.
 In the PIP-eco pipeline, genome annotation on the input WGS data is performed.
 Follwing this, the pathotype is determined based on marker genes.
 Additionally, by conducting phylogenetic analysis based on pan-genome analysis, the genetic distances are investigated, thus effectively discriminating hybrid pathotypes.
 Through these processes, the PIP-eco pipeline is utilized not only for pathotype assignment but also for tracing the trajectories of pathogenic factors.
 The Processing within the PIP-eco pipeline uses publicly available tools: PROKKA, USEARCH, MUSCLE, and MAFFT.